• Driving licensing review – call for evidence

 Share on:

-The Department for Transport (DfT) have launched a call for evidence that seeks views on potential opportunities to improve our driving licensing regime.
-They wish to explore whether there are any further opportunities that could be available to them that are partly due to the fact that we had left the European Union and had the freedom to change our legislation to improve our testing and licensing regime.
+In October 2022 The Department for Transport (DfT) launched a call for evidence that sought views on potential opportunities to improve our driving licensing regime.
+They wished to explore whether there are any further opportunities that could be available to them that were partly due to the fact that we had left the European Union and had the freedom to change our legislation to improve our testing and licensing regime.
 These include whether to grant drivers who have category B car licence entitlement additional entitlement to category C1 (7.5 tonnes) goods vehicle entitlement and whether to grant drivers who have a category B licence entitlement to a minibus category D1 licence.

-CTA have been discussing this issue with DfT for some time and are pleased that we have this opportunity to gather the evidence and impact that any changes would have for the Community Transport sector.
-Our Director for England has fed into the development of this call and we will be hosting an event with DfT in August to enable an opportunity for members to share their views directly with policy makers.
+CTA have been discussing this issue with DfT for some time and were pleased that we had this opportunity to gather the evidence and impact that any changes would have for the Community Transport sector.
+Our Director for England fed into the development of this call and CTA hosted an event with DfT in August 22 to enable an opportunity for members to share their views directly with policy makers.

 Previous documents